 Level 3 ‘Technical Level’ Engineering

-The course is made up of a range of Units depending whether students follow a Single or Double award.
+This course is a triple award qualification, equivalent to 3 'A' Levels.
 A wide range of topics are covered including Health & Safety, Electronics, CAD, Maths and Science for Engineers, Workshop skills and commercial manufacturing techniques.
 A range of visits to employers and universities compliment the work covered in school.

 Basic engineering skills are developed using both traditional workshop skills and more advanced manufacturing techniques.
 Health & Safety is a big focus in all units, not only when students are working, but also the commercial implications to companies of Health & Safety Law.
 Students maths and science understanding is also developed during the first year looking at the mathematical and scientific principles which underpin Engineering.